aliciafmachado/sac/docs/installation.md

 $ pip install -e .
 ```

-Then, you can start developing.
+Then, you can start training and running the sac agent.